wuyou012/wuyou012.github.io/_pages/about.md

 - *2024.08* AIM 2024 Challenge on Efficient Video Super-Resolution for AV1 Compressed Content - 2nd place.
 - *2022-2024* Dean’s Honours List (two years)
 - *2023* HKSAR Government Talent Development Scholarship

-# 💻 Project Experience
-* **UV prediction using GNN**
-  * I am working as a student assistant under Prof. Mengying Li, focusing on UV index prediction around Hong Kong using Graph Neural Networks (GNNs).
-* **Enhancing Sparse-view 3D Gaussian Splatting**
-  * We proposed a novel 3D Gaussian Splatting method, SIDGaussian, for novel view synthesis under extremely sparse input conditions.
-We designed a semantic regularization and local depth regularization.
-    * 📝 This work has been accepted by ICASSP 2025.
-  * After that, we explored the potential of leveraging diffusion models to enhance sparse-view 3DGS.
-    * Our paper has been submitted to ACM MM 2025.
-* **Medical Image Analysis**
-  * Built a novel visual odometry pipeline for colonoscopic navigation, achieving robust depth and pose estimation under illumination shifts.
-    * Our paper has been submitted to ACM MM 2025.
-* **Retina OCT Image Denoising and Classification**
-  * Proposed the FD Loss into the GAN architecture, which helps preserve the structural integrity of OCT images during denoising.
-    * 📝 This work has been accepted by APSIPA 2024.

 # 📖 Educations
 - *2021.09 - 2025.10*, The Hong Kong Polytechnic University.